What is a counter of people who recently started buying a product?

 How to edit and customize the skill

 This tab lets you choose what content to show to your customers.
-The first tab ‘Content’ allows you to enable/disable the inventory counter, the viewer counter, the add to cart counter and the order count.
+This tab has a few sections that allow you to enable/disable the inventory counter, the viewer counter, the add to cart counter and the order count.

 The order counting tracks actual items purchased and also has the minimum order count and the ability to set a lookback period.
 If the minimum is set then the message only shows when there have been that number of recent purchases within the lookback period that is set.